Polymer/polymer-starter-kit/README.md

     polymer test

-### Extend
+### Adding a new view

-You can extend the app by adding more elements that will be demand-loaded e.g. based on the route, or to progressively render non-critical sections of the application.
+You can extend the app by adding more views that will be demand-loaded e.g. based on the route, or to progressively render non-critical sections of the application.
 Each new demand-loaded fragment should be added to the list of `fragments` in the included `polymer.json` file.
 This will ensure